December 31, 2025 (5mo ago) — last updated June 13, 2026 (12d ago)

 A laptop screen displays a glowing link graph, with a magnifying glass on a white desk.

-Uncover New Link OpportunitiesIdentify high-authority sites in your niche that already link to similar content.
+• Uncover new link opportunities: identify high-authority sites in your niche that already link to similar content.

 Silver laptop on a desk showing a Google search for a domain's external links.

-The absolute best place to start is Google Search Console.
-Once your site is verified, head to the ā€œLinksā€ report to see top-linked pages, the sites linking to you most, and the anchor text used—an essential first step for any backlink audit1.
+• Google Search Console: once your site is verified, use the “Links” report to see top-linked pages, linking sites, and anchor text—an essential first step for any backlink audit1.

 A Practical Example

-Free tools are great, but they have limits.
-For a complete link profile and deeper competitive analysis, premium tools are worth the investment.
+Free tools are useful but limited.
+For a more complete link profile and deeper competitive analysis, premium tools are worth the investment.
+Ahrefs, Semrush, and Moz maintain large link databases so you can see a fuller set of referring pages and domains2.

-• Semrush: An all-in-one SEO suite with a strong Backlink Audit feature for identifying risky links.
+• Semrush: an all-in-one SEO suite with a strong Backlink Audit feature for identifying risky links.

 A Real-World Competitive Analysis Example